isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

   where open ≡-Reasoning
 ```

-We'll need a few other miscellaneous helper functions and proofs as well.
+We'll need a three other miscellaneous helper functions and proofs.
 First,
 often we can infer the first argument of a `type:Σ` type, in which case we can
 omit it using `def:-,_`: